-XERAVA is a tetracycline class antibacterial indicated for the treatment of complicated intra‑abdominal infections in patients 18 years of age and older. ( 1.1 ) Limitations of Use XERAVA is not indicated for the treatment of complicated urinary tract infections (cUTI). ( 1.1 ) To reduce the development of drug-resistant bacteria and maintain the effectiveness of XERAVA and other antibacterial drugs, XERAVA should be used only to treat or prevent infections that are proven or strongly suspected...
+Xerava (eravacycline) is a tetracycline class antibacterial indicated for the treatment of complicated intra-abdominal infections (cIAI) in patients 18 years of age and older.
+It is effective against a broad range of susceptible microorganisms, including Gram-negative pathogens (*E. coli, K. pneumoniae*), Gram-positive pathogens (*S. aureus, Enterococcus faecalis, Enterococcus faecium*), and anaerobes (*Bacteroides* species, *Clostridium perfringens*).
+Xerava is not indicated for the treatment of complicated urinary tract infections (cUTI).
+To maintain effectiveness and reduce the development of drug-resistant bacteria, it should be reserved for infections proven or strongly suspected to be caused by susceptible bacteria.

 Details